See inside the house via a few short videos with our historian and manager on our Youtube channel.

 Much of the renovation of the Billiard Room and Library has been funded through the efforts of the Friends of Urrbrae House.

-The Billiard Room is used by groups for professional billiard tournaments and is open during guided tours of Urrbrae House.
+The Billiard Room is open during guided tours of Urrbrae House.

 The Supper Room (now School Room) was used as a lounge room where guests could avail themselves of refreshments when a ball was being held.